-A maintenance record contains the details of the maintenance of your business vehicles, equipment and machinery.
-Again, it's not compulsory to keep these records, but it's a good way of keeping on top of maintenance.
+A maintenance record contains the details of the maintenance of your farm vehicles, equipment and machinery.
+Note that a maintenance register is a requirement of NZGAP and GLOBALG.A.P.

 All machinery, vehicles and equipment need maintenance so they remain safe for use.
 This can be regular and scheduled maintenance to clean the equipment, replace oil, clean or replace filters, grease parts etc, or unscheduled maintenance to fix or replace parts that have broken.
 A register helps you keep track.